segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ## Troubleshooting

 ### No events in my debugger
-1. Verify you have followed all [Getting Started](docs/sources/mobile/react-native/#getting-started) steps
+1. Verify you have followed all [Getting Started](/docs/sources/mobile/react-native/#getting-started) steps
 2. Verify you have entered the correct writeKey for your source
     - If the writeKey you have entered is something other than a string or an empty string your app may crash
     - If the writeKey you have entered is a valid form but not the correct writeKey for your specific source, you will not see an error response.
 Data will be accepted by Segment but not able to be correctly routed to your source (debugger).
 3. [Enable logging](/docs/sources/mobile/react-native/#logging) to confirm if call is being sent to Segment

 ### No events in my destinations
 1. Verify that your destination is enabled
 2. Verify your destination credentials entered in your Segment dashboard are correct
-3. Make sure the destination can accept what you’re sending:
+3. Make sure the destination can accept what you're sending:
    - Does the integration have device-mode/cloud-mode support?
 Confirm you are sending via the correct connection mode.
    - Does the destination accept the type of call you are sending?
 Not all destinations accept all calls: page, track, etc.
 4. If you are still not seeing data in your destination, continue debugging based on which type of connection mode you are using.

-### Debugging Device-Based Connection Mode Destinations
+### Debugging Device-mode Destinations

-If you are using device-based connection mode, you should see the value of that integration set to false in the `integrations` object.
-That means that the data is being sent from the device to the destination SDK, and not through Segment’s servers.
-This is expected if you elected to use a device-based connection mode destination’s SDK with Segment’s during installation.
+If you are using device-mode, you should see the value of that integration set to false in the `integrations` object.
+That means that the data is being sent from the device to the destination SDK, and not through Segment's servers.
+This is expected if you chose to use a device-mode destination's SDK with Segment's during installation.

 Enable verbose [logging](/docs/sources/mobile/react-native/#logging) and trigger the call in question.
 You should see a call to Segment triggered as well as to the partner SDK.
 It will show you exactly which partner method was invoked and the arguments it was invoked with!

-### Debugging Cloud-Based Connection Mode Destinations
+### Debugging Cloud-mode Destinations

 Look at the raw JSON in your debugger.
 Does the call look like what is expected?

-Read through [the docs for that destination](/docs/destinations/) to see expected event format, behavior and caveats for that destination.
+Read through [the docs for that destination](docs/connections/destinations/) to see expected event format, behavior and caveats for that destination.

 ### Still having issues?